JAMES JOHNSON-PERKINS

 SHOP

-James Johnson-Perkins is a British award-winning artist whose interdisciplinary practice traverses contemporary art, digital culture, and social engagement, incorporating NASA-derived imaging, Archive Collections and AI processes.
-Shaped by an itinerant life across India, Turkey, the United States, Slovakia, Italy, Nepal, Russia, Oman, China, and the UK, his work carries a borderless sensibility attuned to the tensions and continuities of global culture.
+Shaped by his experiences in India, Turkey, the United States, Slovakia, Italy, Nepal, Russia, Oman, China, and the UK, his work carries a borderless sensibility attuned to the tensions and continuities of global culture.
 He has exhibited widely across Europe, Asia, and the Americas, including presentations at Ars Electronica in Linz and twice at the Venice Biennale.
 His recent inclusion in Jaipur Arts Week (2026) signals the continued expansion of his international presence.

-His exhibition history spans experimental and institutional contexts, including The GenAI Summit at ArtX Gallery and The Palace of Fine Arts in San Francisco, Post Digital Reality at the Video Art International Festival in Linz and Nord Art in Budelsdorf.
-Other exhibition venues include The Emily Harvey Foundation (Venice), The Royal College of Art (London), The Centre for Contemporary Art (Glasgow), The Chinese European Art Centre (Xiamen), The Museum of Modern Art (Toyota), Czong Institute for Contemporary Art (Seoul), The Patan Museum (Kathmandu), The Museum of Digital Art (Austin) and The Arts Students League (New York).
+His exhibition history spans 30 years, with recent events including Jaipur Arts Week 5, The GenAI Summit at ArtX Gallery and the Palace of Fine Arts in San Francisco, Post Digital Reality at the International Video Art Festival in Linz, and the NordArt Exhibition in Büdelsdorf.
+Exhibition venues include The Emily Harvey Foundation (Venice), The Royal College of Art (London), The Centre for Contemporary Arts (Glasgow), The Chinese European Art Centre (Xiamen), The Museum of Modern Art (Toyota), Czong Institute for Contemporary Art (Seoul), The Patan Museum (Kathmandu), The Museum of Digital Art (Austin), and The Art Students League (New York).

 GIGATAGE (Gigapan/Montage)